kuldeepmehra27/drupal-upgrade/drupal-8-to-9-upgrade-demo.md

    ![Drupal core pattern](/images/composer-json-updated.png)

-7. If you encounter a **"require dependencies"** error when running the command mentioned earlier, you will need to add each dependency individually using the **"composer require"** command.
+7. If you encounter a **require dependencies** error when running the command mentioned earlier, you will need to add each dependency individually using the **composer require** command.
 For example, if you receive an error message indicating that the Drupal contrib module **"drupal/front" is not satisfiable**, you can navigate to the Drupal contrib "front" project page and install a Drupal 9 compatible version of "drupal/front" using the following command.

    **composer require 'drupal/front:9.1.x-dev@dev'**

    ![Drupal front](/images/composer-outdated-front.png)

-   **Note: If you encounter compatibility issues with other contrib modules, you will need to follow the same process and install Drupal 9 compatible versions of those modules using the appropriate "composer require" command.**
+   **Note: If you encounter compatibility issues with other contrib modules, you will need to follow the same process and install Drupal 9 compatible versions of those modules using the appropriate composer require command.**

 8. Next, you should rerun the command for step number 6.
 However, if you encounter another issue, such as a problem with the Symfony package, please refer to the following screenshot for more information.